The U.S. economy has taken some very interesting turns so far in 2017.

 Slowing or Declining Temporary Job Market

-Temporary staffing companies tend to be the first businesses to witness growth after a downturn.
-Likewise, when the hiring of temporary employees slows or outright declines, it can be a warning signal of an economic downturn.
+Temporary staffing companies tend to be the first businesses to witness growth after a downturn, reports Fast Company.
+Thus, when the hiring of temporary employees slows or outright declines, it can be a warning signal of an economic downturn.

 You could argue that a decline in temporary jobs could indicate a transition to full-time jobs.
 But take note that decreases in the employment of temporary workers are usually related to cost-cutting measures.

 It’s important to note that predicting the next recession is not an exact science.
-One can argue that some signs are actually correlations.
+In fact, one can argue that some signs are actually correlations.
 Still, knowing these potential recession indicators will only help you create a plan that will keep you afloat the next time the country experiences a downturn.